 Based on the precedent set in the March 2017 case, the Federal Circuit reversed the district court’s decision.
 Specifically, the reasons for reversing the decision and discounting the laches defense were: “(because) a reexamined claim cannot be broader than its original, because John Bean could not recover damages for infringement prior to the reexam certificate issuance date, and because any delay in bringing suit could not be attributed to the reexam itself…” .

 A case involving trademark infringement occurred in the spring of 2018.
 In Cosmetic Warriors v.
 Pinkette Clothing, Cosmetic Warriors (CWL) and Pinkette disputed the rights to the term, LUSH.
 CWL, operating LUSH retail stores since 2002, held a trademark for the term as it applied to cosmetics, perfumes, and hair services.
 Pinkette also used the LUSH name, but for clothing, obtaining trademark registration for that application in 2010.
 In 2014, Cosmetic Warriors, now retailers of a clothing line, sought to register LUSH as a trademark for their clothing; the request was rejected because of Pinkette’s existing trademark.
-In 2015, CWL petitioned the Trademark Trial and Appeal Board to have Pinkette’s trademark cancelled (five years after issuance).
+In 2015, CWL petitioned the Trademark Trial and Appeal Board to have Pinkette’s trademark canceled (five years after issuance).
 In the end, Pinkette raised the laches defense against infringement, showing that CWL unnecessarily waited to bring forth their claim of rights to the LUSH trademark as it related to clothing.
 The federal district court sided with Pinkette.

 Why did laches work for Pinkette?
 Because trademark law does not contain a statute of limitations provision as patent law does.
-CWL appealed, but in June 2018, the United States Court of Appeals for the Ninth Circuit upheld the district court’s judgement.
+CWL appealed, but in June 2018, the United States Court of Appeals for the Ninth Circuit upheld the district court’s judgment.
 “As a result of laches, CWL can neither enforce its trademark rights against Pinkette’s use of the LUSH mark on clothing nor cancel Pinkette’s registration for use of the mark on clothing” .

 To best protect your intellectual property, it is essential to which strategies and tactics will work for you and which might work against you — and when.